It’s the first question a leader must answer.

 This lesson was brought home to me as I was coaching my youngest son in baseball.

 Throughout the game, I found myself becoming increasingly frustrated as I kept hollering for him to “back up the pitcher.”
 I didn’t understand why I had to keep getting on him for it.

-After the game, as we were driving home, he asked “dad, what do you mean by ‘back up the pitcher?”
+After the game, as we were driving home, he asked me what I meant by ‘back up the pitcher?”

 My heart sank.
-I had assumed that he knew what to do.
+I had assumed that he knew what I meant.
 I knew what it was that I wanted, but I hadn’t communicated the what in a way that he could understand.

 - What should we do today/ this week/ this quarter/ this year?

 - What is our corporate Vision?

 - What should I do to align my work with your Vision?

 By nature, people want to work for more than just a paycheck, they want to know that what they do matters, and answering that question is one of the most critical functions of a leader.
 When the question goes unanswered, even the best employees disengage.

 For many employees, a leaders ability to communicate the what is all they need.
 It gives them permission to figure out the how.